kashuikur/kashuikur/README.md

 - 🌱 I’m currently learning ...Aynu itak Sii-sham-o-itak 1991- ta-ni pa 2025 yay-kat-a kar myself kewtum okere kur somo ne not academic.
 - 💞️ I’m looking to collaborate on ...or write about Aynu itak itak-i-p kat-u  mondum-i-renka form and language terms communication difficultties

-- I'am also looking into using PDF Ainu  bible permissions granted  I have the original paper book so iphone scan convert to text edit 700 page a lot of work Youversion bible app has digital and we can find words text in Ainu then compare king james and get translation  many are not coversational phrase ,but a lot of usefull grammar constructed phrases use for predictive text writers
+- I'am also looking into using PDF Ainu  bible permissions granted  I have the original paper book so iphone scan convert to text edit 700 page a lot of work Youversion bible app has digital and we can find words text in Ainu then compare king james and get translation  many are not coversational phrase ,but a lot of usefull grammar constructed phrases use for predictive text writers although we need to see the grammar and none Ainu bible gloss
 - and it can be coppied does it have copy right !
 - 📫 How to reach me ...you can post a message on here tane github or-ta aynu itak/h an-i pon-no tesh-kar eashkai-re kur utura isho u-ko-o-u-pe-kar-e we can correct.
 - 😄 Pronouns: ...